TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: SL2S spectroscopic data

 \subsection{VLT-Xshooter}

 The Xshooter spectrograph on VLT \citep{Vernet_2011} was used to obtain data for 13 systems.
-Xshooter consists of three independent cross-dispersed echelle spectrographs in three bands (UVB, VIS, NIR) and covers a huge wavelength range of 3000 - 25000 \AA.
+Xshooter consists of three independent cross-dispersed echelle spectrographs in three bands (UVB, VIS, and NIR) and covers a huge wavelength range of 3000 - 25000 \AA.
 This instrument has a higher resolution than LRIS and DEIMOS.
-The observations were performed using long slits of width 1.0\as\ for the UVB arm, and 0.9\as\ for the VIS and NIR arm.
+The observations were performed using long slits with a width of 1.0\as\ for the UVB arm, and 0.9\as\ for the VIS and NIR arm.
 The observing nights were spread over three years from 2010 - 2012.
-The 13 spectra with sufficient spectral resolution and SNR to determine stellar velocity dispersions are shown in Figure~\ref{fig:XSL_galaxy}.
+The 13 spectra with a sufficient spectral resolution and S/N for determining the stellar velocity dispersions are shown in Fig.~\ref{fig:XSL_galaxy}.